jaysara/crowdfund-ethereum/README.md

 ```script
 node deploy.js
 ```
-Not the address where contract is deployed.
+Note the address where contract is deployed.
 The 'ADDRESS' file in this project